FikriAminuddin/School-Management-System-SMS/README.md

 ---

-Feel free to customize this README to fit the specific details and structure of your project.
-Ensure to replace `<repository-url>` with your actual GitHub repository URL.
+Feel free to further customize this README to suit your project's specific details and structure.
+Replace `<repository-url>` with your actual GitHub repository URL.